 The School Wide Write, a writing assessment, is performed twice per year.
 Students from K-Grade 12 are challenged with an age appropriate topic to write about.
 Using the BC Performance Standards our teachers assess the results and then consider how they can best be used to inform our instruction.
 Over the last number of years in the School Wide Write assessments, the vast majority of Urban Academy students are either fully meeting or exceeding expectations.

 These assessments are designed to improve student learning and mastery of the subject matter in mathematics.
 The ranking criteria set out by the Ministry of Education again falls under four categories: not yet meeting, meeting, fully meeting and exceeding expectations.
-Annually, on average nearly 40% of Urban Academy students exceed expectations – the highest category of achievement.
-Again, the vast majority of all UA students are fully meeting or exceeding expectations every year.
+Over the last number of years, nearly 90% of students are either fully meeting or exceeding expectations in numeracy.